kclisp/org-srs/README.md

 # Org SRS

-Org SRS is a lightweight spaced reptition system (SRS) using Emac's Org mode.
+Org SRS is a lightweight spaced repetition system (SRS) using Emacs's Org mode.

 Each flashcard is an Org entry, and card parameters are stored as properties.
 Three properties are stored:
 1. `CURRENT-INTERVAL` is the time in days for the next review when the card is reviewed.